learn-co-curriculum/node-js-intro-to-mongoose/README.md

 };
 ```

-At this point, you would then fill in the appropriate knex function calls to create your table using the [knex schema functions](http://knexjs.org/#Schema).
-So something like this:
+At this point, we would fill in the appropriate knex function calls to create our table using the [knex schema functions](http://knexjs.org/#Schema).
+Something like this:

 ```
 exports.up = function(knex, Promise) {